 From time to time, my office conversations turn to networking, and I mentor other professionals on strengthening their own networks.
 My advice: Craft a strategy to meet the right people that are the right connections for you.
 Get clear on your action plan.
 Practice, practice, practice your communication and confidence-boosters.
 It takes time and we all have days when it feels it’s just not working.Who are you having coffee with next?

 Are you ready to create a networking approach that works for you?
 Kosmenko & Co. offers a fantastic, fun workshop that will walk you through building your strategy and overcoming the most common networking fears and mistakes.
-Sign up for our mailing list today to be the first to know about upcoming workshop dates!

 - Posted by Kimberly Kosmenko